Montana Voter Bill of Rights

 You have the right to vote using an absentee ballot, even if you are capable of voting in person on Election Day.
-You may request an absentee ballot from your county election official any time from 75 days preceding Election Day until noon the day before.
+You may request an absentee ballot from your county election official any time from 75 days preceding Election Day until 8pm on Election Day.

 You have the right to vote even if you suddenly become ill or have some other health emergency on Election Day.
 Before noon on Election Day, ask your county election official or a hospital employee to provide you with an absentee ballot.